Luis Avilés & Jermani Ojeda

 - How will members be recruited and motivated to participate?

 What is your plan for gatherings/members’ participation?
 (For example, case study discussion and strategizing, syllabus exchange, classroom observations and feedback, discussion of readings about inclusive teaching, etc.)

 How do you intend to spend the grant funds?
 (For example, stipends for members of guest speakers, book purchases, tickets/transportation money for an experience that would inform instructor conversations about inclusive teaching, etc.)

 4. Outcomes and impacts

 What do you want to achieve with this project (For example, increase understanding of best practices, raise campus awareness about student concerns/challenges around inclusive teaching, create resources or curriculum revision plans for UT instructors, etc.)

 What will the community produce that you can share beyond members’ insights?
 (For example, a workshop modeling and providing practice opportunities for inclusive teaching, a blog post or (set of) Quick FIC video(s) for the FIC website, an article or conference presentation, reporting out at department faculty meetings, etc.)

 Who will be able to apply?

-Any UT Austin instructor (graduate student instructors, lecturers, tenure-track, clinical, tenured) who is not currently receiving funds for teaching from the Provost.
+Any UT Austin instructor (graduate student instructors, lecturers, tenure-track, clinical, tenured) may apply.

 How will the proposals be evaluated?